best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Footnotes for specific cells
 Sometimes it is not possible to put a note marker in a title, column heading or row label because it refers to a specific cell.
 When this is the case we have previously advised to put the marker in separate (very narrow) columns, next to the data.

 However, we no longer advise this approach.
-Firstly because in terms of accessibility all these columns would need headers and all the blank cells would need to be marked up.
+Firstly because in terms of accessibility all these columns would need headers and all the blank cells might need to be marked up.
 This would make the table very wide and difficult to read.

 Secondly because in terms of machine readability taking this approach often means note columns get added in and taken out fairly often.
 This means the size and layout of tables changes quite a lot which is no good for programmers or Reproducible Analytical Pipelines.